AdaCore/spark2014/docs/lrm/source/packages.rst

     specified is said to be a ghost state abstraction.
 A state abstraction for which the ``simple_option`` Synchronous is specified is said to be a synchronized state abstraction.
-    [The name "Synchronous" is used instead of "Synchronized" to avoid unnecessary complications associated with the use of an Ada reserved word.]
+    [The option name "Synchronous" is used instead of "Synchronized" to avoid unnecessary complications associated with the use of an Ada reserved word.]
+Every synchronized state abstraction is also (by definition) an external state abstraction.
+A synchronized state abstraction for which the  ``simple_option`` External is not (explicitly) specified has (by definition) its Async_Readers and Async_Writers aspects specified to be True and its Effective_Writes and Effective_Reads aspects specified to be False.

 .. _etu-abstract_state_aspects-ss: